GENETIC TESTING

 Here you will find information on the importance of genetic testing, the types that are available to the Dachshund breed.
 Including, what those test cover, why the are of importance not only to the bettering of the breed, but also what they mean to a puppies potential new family.
 There are amazing strides being made in the world of genetic testing, and more and more veterinarians are counseling potential puppy buyers on the importance of these tests.
 Although some of these tests are relatively new, they are able to give us information that we can use to produce the best genetically sound puppies possible.
 I believe strongly that temperament is very important, however we now can strive for the best of both, a puppy bred for amazing personality, coupled with the best genetics we can produce.

-Genetic testing recommended by the Dachshund Club of America this should be the BARE MINIMUM done by anyone ethically breeding Dachshunds in any size and coat. http://www.dachshundclubofamerica.org/health/
+Genetic testing recommended by the Dachshund Club of America this should be the BARE MINIMUM done by anyone ethically breeding Dachshunds in any size and coat.
+You can see these recommendations here:

 Orthopedic Foundation for Animals (OFA) Founded in 1966, our mission is to promote the health and welfare of companion animals through a reduction in the incidence of genetic disease.
 The OFA website and databases provide the tools needed, whether you are a veterinarian, breeder, or prospective animal owner. https://ofa.org/